scds/intro-git/introduction.md

 <ins> *Image credit: [PhDComics](https://phdcomics.com/comics.php?f=1323) \| Image © jorge cham* </ins>

-Doing version control manually does create some problems.
+Manual version control does create some problems.

 - Your work folder will get cluttered really quickly.
 - You may accidentally edit or overwrite the wrong file.